Bryan Bardin

 Pleasantville, NY → St. Petersburg, FL

-• Served as Director of Programming (volunteer) and paid consultant for connect.faith — built the programming model for a geographically distributed community, served as primary director of photography and video editor
+• Held two roles at connect.faith: volunteer Director of Programming and paid consultant.
+Built the programming model and served as primary director of photography and lead video editor.

 Films on Purpose